juliuspr/on-hornplaying/content/introduction.md

 But by discussing the practical topics we theorize.
 We develop a conceptual understanding.
 The practical and conceptual are thus intertwined.

 The practical and the conceptual are furthermore embedded in cultures.
-Participating in a culture shapes how we do things and what assumptions underlie what we do.
-Culture thus shapes its practices.
-But practices also shape cultures in return.
+What we do and how we understand depends on where and when we live.
+Our culture thus shapes our practices.
+But practices also shape cultures in return [^rephrase].

-How we think affects how we act.
+[^rephrase]: How we think affects how we act.
 And vice versa.
-But we do not act and think in a vacuum.
-Thus how we act and think is cultural.

-## Overview.
-How is it structured?
-How to use the resources?

-The Playing part is the most practical: the resources are meant for practical engagement.

-The Reading part connects the practical and the conceptual.
-On the one side we have
-- the description of skills that define a horn player
-- a repository of practice strategies

-On the other, we discuss the ontology and epistemology of those skills and strategies.

-The Listening/Participating part is about being in the culture.
+How we think and act is shaped by our culture(s).
+And the culture(s) are shaped by how we think and act.

+The interaction between the practical, the conceptual and the cultural is at the core of these resources.
+Whenever you look at one part, remember the others.
+Which brings us to the second core idea behind these resources: 1st person perspective.

+## Overview of the resources

+The Practical part mostly consists of sheet music.
+You can play the exercises, etudes etc.

+The Conceptual part provides context to the Practical.
+This part spans from the nitty-gritty details (like strategies for practicing and the mental models) to asking "What is Horn Playing?".
+Asking such a basic questions will take us through a fascinating world of ideas surrounding horn playing.

+The Cultural part has two dimensions.
+On the one hand, we zoom out and look at ourselves "from the outside".
+On the other hand, it is what gives horn playing its meaning.
+It is something that is "close to the bone"